Kozea/Radicale/user_documentation.rst

   encryption = crypt

   [storage]
-  # Folder for storing local calendars, created in not present
+  # Folder for storing local calendars,
+  # created if not present
   folder = ~/.config/radicale/calendars

 This configuration file is read each time the server is launched.
 If some